-On the day of David’s and my one year wedding anniversary, we made the trek from Mammoth to Yosemite National Park in California.
+My husband and I made the trek to Mammoth and Yosemite National Park for our anniversary this year.
 Both of us had never been and were excited to see what natural wonders the park had to offer!

 You can watch what we got up to during our day at Yosemite on my channel:

 Even the drive to the park entrance was stunning.
-We drove along curvy mountain roads with jaw-dropping views of the mountains.
-I was shocked that we got to enjoy all of this fantastic scenery before we even entered the park!
+We drove along curvy roads with jaw-dropping views of the mountains.
+I didn’t expect such an abundance of fantastic scenery before we even entered the park!

 Here are a few highlights of our special day in Yosemite: